Aportio/itsm-rest-api-reference/README.md

 has a `_links` section, with a link to itself (look for `self`).
 This gives the URL of the full resource, which can be accessed in case the summary did not contain all the necessary information.
+* Users and customers are associated with each other in a separate record.
+This means that a single user may be associated with multiple customers.

 ## Current limitations / TODO